FEATURE MATCHING for AUTOSTITCHING

 -

-Proceed as in the first part to produce a mosaic (30 pts; you may
+Proceed as in the first part to produce a mosaic (30 pts; you may use the same images from part A, but show both manually and

-automatically stitched results side by side) [produce at least
+automatically stitched results side by side) [produce at least three mosaics]

 -